mozilla/addon-builder-helper/README.md

 `response` has at least one boolean property, `response.success`, indicating whether the command executed successfully.
-If it is `false`, then the string `response.msg` explains why.
+If it is `false`, then `response.msg` is a string explaining why.

-Valid values for `request.cmd` are:
+Valid command strings are:

-* `'isInstalled'` - Returns a response with a boolean property called `response.isInstalled` which indicates if an addon is currently installed in development mode.
+* `isInstalled` - Queries if an addon is currently installed in development mode, placing the boolean result in `response.isInstalled`.

-* `'uninstall'` - If an addon is currently installed, uninstalls it.
-  If no addon is uninstalled, this command does nothing.
+* `uninstall` - If an addon is currently installed in development mode, uninstalls it.
+If no addon is currently installed, this command does nothing.

-* `'install'` - Installs an addon.
-Requires `obj.contents` to be a string representing binary XPI data.
+* `install` - Installs an addon in development mode, uninstalling any predecessor. `obj.contents` must be a string representing binary XPI data; due to bug 541828, corrupt values can actually crash some versions of Firefox, so be careful!

 See `examples/sample-web-page/index.html` for example code that uses this API.